Mounting and Ejecting

 # Mount the default devicepodkit device mount

-# Mount a specific devicepodkit device mount classicpodkit identifies the device by its volumeUuid and mounts it to the expected mount point.
+# Mount a specific devicepodkit device mount -d classicpodkit identifies the device by its volumeUuid and mounts it to the expected mount point.

 Ejecting